Pi4J/pi4j.github.io/content/documentation/device-examples/LEDStrip.md

 The [ledstrip](https://github.com/Pi4J/pi4j-example-components/tree/Dev-Arcade/src/main/java/com/pi4j/example/components) (src/main/java/com/pi4j/example/components) is a template class, that you can use in your own Java-project.
 You can take a LED Strip with the WS28xx-chip set.
 Like for example this one: [LEDStrip](https://www.berrybase.de/sensoren-module/led/ws2812-13-neopixel/stripes/adafruit-neopixel-led-streifen-starter-pack-30-led/meter-schwarz-1m)
 The Template Class gives you the option to set the LED's of the strip to a desired RGB-Color.
+If you have many strips, you can use the [LEDMatrix](/documentation/device-examples/ledmatrix)

 {{% notice note %}}
 Make sure to check if SPI is enabled in your RaspberryPI.